tfausak/thran/README.markdown

 - Type information isn't available, so everything has to be inferred
 - Type classes, newtypes, and data types aren't translated one-to-one
-  - They (will) translate as dictionaries and functions
+  - They translate as dictionaries and functions

 Thran is a proof of concept at this point.
 Don't use it for anything serious.